vbhatt99/pact-contract-testing-public/README.md

 > **⚠️ IMPORTANT DISCLAIMER**: This repository is for **educational and testing purposes only**.
 It provides examples and guidance for learning PACT contract testing concepts.
 Users are responsible for their own implementation, security, compliance, and production use.
 See [LICENSE](LICENSE) and [DISCLAIMER](DISCLAIMER.md) for full terms.

-A comprehensive, production-ready PACT-based contract testing framework that covers everything from basic examples to advanced scenarios including bi-directional contracts, performance testing, and CI/CD integration.
+A comprehensive, production-ready PACT-based contract testing framework that covers everything from basic examples to advanced scenarios including bi-directional contracts and performance testing.

 ## 🎯 Purpose